Takashiidobe/notes/src/business/interviewee-questions.md

 ### Why:
 Here you get to demonstrate interest in making their work experience better and also gain a view into what else the manager and team are prioritizing.

-## What do you believe is the main reason someone could fail in this position?
+## What Do You Believe is the Main Reason Someone Could Fail in This Position?

 ### Who to Ask:
 Manager